 Some suppliers used Tier I RECs to meet their Tier II requirement based on § 34-1433(a)(2) of the D.C.
 Official Code, which indicates that energy from a Tier I resource may be applied to the percentage RPS requirements for either Tier I or Tier II renewable sources.
-The majority of the Tier I RECs used for compliance were from methane from landfill gas, followed by wind energy-46.7% and 29.2%, respectively.
-Qualifying biomass resources, including black liquor and wood waste, accounted for a smaller share of Tier I RECs-only 20.4% in 2012 compared to 62.1% in 2011.
-Solar resources accounted for the remaining Tier I RECs.
-Tier II RECs were primarily from hydroelectric facilities, with the remainder accounted for by municipal solid waste.
-A breakdown of the number of RECs submitted in 2012 by fuel type is provided in the table below:
+About 33 percent of the Tier I RECs used for compliance were from facilities using black liquor.
+Other qualifying biomass resources (wood waste), methane from landfill gas, and wind resources accounted for the remaining non-solar Tier I RECs-roughly 30 percent, 13 percent and 19 percent, respectively.
+Solar energy resources amounted to about 4 percent of Tier I RECs.
+Tier II RECs were entirely from hydroelectric facilities, as municipal solid waste is no longer eligible for compliance purposes.
+A breakdown of the number of RECs submitted in 2013 by fuel type is provided in the table below: